Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 | Figure 1: Cell division of 50 kbp toy model.
 A repulsive force between the two circular DNA strands (blue, red) helps to partition DNA into the two sides of the cell, accompanying the cell membrane (green) shape change during cell division. | Figure 2: DNA partitioning of 543 kbp model.
 SMC looping and topoisomerase action has been performed corresponding to the biological time DNA replication (~60 mins), along with Brownian dynamics timesteps that amount to 20 ms of biological time |

 </div>
-Today you will be running simulations using a variant of LAMMPS which utilizes the GPUs on the Delta HPC cluster.
+Today you will run a simulation using a variant of LAMMPS which utilizes the GPUs on the Delta HPC cluster.
 We will simulate the entire minimal cell including the effects of SMC proteins, topoisomerase, and Brownian dynamics.

 ## 2. Setting up and running your first simulation on Delta
 In this section, we will log on to Delta and launch a container which has btree_chromo and LAMMPS already installed.
 Then, we will start running a simulation of the minimal cell chromosome.

+> [!NOTE]
 The reason we are doing this first, is so that the simulation will be left running throughout the tutorial.
 At the end of this tutorial, we will visualize and analyze the results of our simulations.
+>

 **Step 1: Log in to Delta**